lugu/qiloop/doc/NOTES.md

 #### Composite types

-- '[' ... ']': list: a vector of elements of the same type.
+- '[' ... ']': vect: a sequence of elements of the same type.
 - '{' ... ... '}': map: associative array from a key type to an element type.
 - '(' ... ')<' ... .... '>': structure: a limited set of name element of different types.